-There are 4 main reasons why it’s smart to invest in a shale roof.
+There are 4 main reasons why it’s smart to invest in a slate or shale roof.

 Timeless beauty – Shale comes in many colors and hues, and the texture of it gives it such an aesthetically pleasing look, it’s chosen by many historical buildings and elegant home as the roof of choice.

 Longevity – Slate roofs can last for over 100 years.
 A HUNDRED YEARS.
 It’s been called the “forever roof” because it outlives the homeowners themselves, plus many more!
 Its long lifespan makes it an incredibly good investment, as well as very eco-friendly.
 One slate roof equals 3-4 roofs being replaced and thrown in landfills in its time.

 Fire Resistant – Unlike many roofing materials, they are completely fireproof.

 Water Resistant – Slate shingles can withstand heavy rains, snow, and high winds.
 It also does not rot or grow fungus or mold.

 The downfalls of a slate roof include its ability to break easily when hit with force from hail or other debris.
 And also their expensive cost upfront.
 But, if you are interested in making a life-long investment in your home, the pay-off of slate shingles is a major benefit if you want to just set it and forget it.